jkgoel/bootstrap-demo-themes/README.md

-# bootstrap-demo-themes
+# bootstrap
-This repository contains bootstrap 4 themes which I learnt from different sources
+This repository contains some sample bootstarp themes.